ManyaSohan/CrediNexus/README.md

 </p>

 <p align="center">
+<strong>CrediNexus</strong>is an intelligent credit approval and financial risk assessment platform built with Django REST Framework.
-  A robust <strong>Credit Approval System</strong> built with Django REST Framework that evaluates loan eligibility based on historical data and implements intelligent credit scoring algorithms.
+It evaluates loan eligibility using historical financial data and dynamic credit scoring algorithms to automate lending decisions.
 </p>

 ---

 ## 📌 Overview

-This **Credit Approval System** is designed to assess loan applications by analyzing customer credit history, calculating dynamic credit scores, and making intelligent approval decisions.
+This **CrediNexus** is designed to assess loan applications by analyzing customer credit history, calculating dynamic credit scores, and making intelligent approval decisions.
 The system processes historical customer and loan data to provide real-time credit evaluations with appropriate interest rate corrections.

 ## 🛠️ Features